What Is a Man-in-the-Middle Attack and How Can You Stay Safe?

 What is a man-in-the-middle attack?

 Also described as monster-in-the-middle, person-in-the-middle, or adversary-in-the-middle, a MitM attack requires a hacker to intervene between two trusted parties.
-This intervention is accomplished through hijacking, eavesdropping, poisoning, or spoofing.
+This cybercrime is accomplished through hijacking, eavesdropping, poisoning, or spoofing.
 The end goal is a form of identity theft.

 Email hijacking

 This method is mainly used to target banking and financial information.
 Cybercriminals send out a convincing-looking fake email to steal your information.
 Once the hacker gains your credentials, they can monitor all transactions.
-They may also send out instructions on logging into your account or transferring money that look like they came from a secure financial institution.
-Sending your credentials through these emails or filling out information in the links can lead to further access for the hacker.
+They may also send out instructions on logging into your account or transferring money that looks like it came from a secure financial institution.

+Sending your credentials through these emails or filling out the information in the links can lead to further access for the hacker.

 Wi-Fi eavesdropping

 This type of attack happens more frequently in public.
-An attacker sets up a fake free public Wi-Fi network, and, once you connect, this allows them to intercept data from your devices.
+An attacker sets up a fake free public Wi-Fi network, and once you connect, this allows them to intercept data from your devices.
+However, these Wi-Fi connections can look normal, just like the valid ones.
+Your personal Wi-Fi at home can also be subject to eavesdropping.

 Session hijacking